nmiatelli/compass-devsecops-projeto-final/sprint-1/nginx-monitoring/docs/README.en.md

 ## 1. Prerequisites

 - An active AWS account
+- Basic knowledge of the AWS console
 - Basic Linux terminal knowledge
-- Basic AWS console knowledge

-## 2. Virtual Environment Configuration (VPC)
+## 2. Virtual Environment Configuration

 Before creating our EC2 instance, we need to configure the network environment where it will run.
 We'll create a VPC (Virtual Private Cloud) dedicated to the project.